i-dot-ai/redbox/django_app/README.md

 2. (re)start postgres and minio `docker-compose up -d db minio`
 3. open you IDE at `django_app` and run the tests here, or navigate to `cd django_app`
 4. the server can be run locally using `poetry run python manage.py runserver`
-5. test can be run .locally using `poetry run python pytest`
+5. test can be run .locally using `poetry run pytest`

 ## running admin commands in docker
 1. copy `.env.django` to `django_app/.env`